2BAB/Bro/docs/uk-en/lifecycle.md

-## Module's Lifecycle
+# Module's Lifecycle

 ## Overall

-To get a better modular effect, Bro help define the entry for your module, it's kind of `Application` class to your App.
-You can set up your module's specific dependencies here just like what you did in `Application#onCreate()`.
+Bro help define the entry for your module with `IBroModule` and `@BroModule`, the example class `LocationModule` below is just like the `Application` class to your App.
+You can set up your module's specific dependencies here, just like what you did in `Application#onCreate()`.

 ## Usage